 3. Receive your certificate and waiver from Leafwell

-If approved, our physician will pass your information to the Georgia Low THC Oil Registry portal and you will receive an email with your certificate and waiver.
+If approved, our physician will pass your information to the Georgia Low THC Oil Registry portal.
 The Georgia Department of Public Health will then reach out to you to request your certificate and your signed and notarised waiver.
 Once approved, they will let you know when your card has been printed

 4. Pick up your card